gewuek/vitis_ai_custom_platform_flow/README.md

    cd /mnt/package
-   dpkg -i --force-all libunilog-1.1.0-Linux-build46.deb dpkg -i libxir-1.1.0-Linux-build46.deb dpkg -i libvart-1.1.0-Linux-build47.deb dpkg -i libvitis_ai_library-1.1.0-Linux-build46.deb
+   dpkg -i --force-all libunilog-1.1.0-Linux-build46.deb dpkg -i libxir-1.1.0-Linux-build46.deb dpkg -i libvart-1.1.0-Linux-build48.deb dpkg -i libvitis_ai_library-1.1.0-Linux-build46.deb
    ```
-   ***Notice that the first dpkg command we use --force-all option to force install this package and ignore the warning messages***<br />
+   ***Notice that the first dpkg command we use --force-all option to force install this package and ignore the warning messages.
+And the build version may be a little different depending on the download time.***<br />
    f) Install DNNDK package like below:<br />
    ```
    cp vitis-ai_v1.1_dnndk.tar.gz ~/